Dog-Friendly Places in Chattanooga You’ll Love

 If you’re heading to Chattanooga from the north, take a slight detour off I-75 and stop at Heritage Park.
-Even Tour Guide Kelcie Hill’s homebody pooch, Zoe is keen on spending time at Heritage Park’s chill dog park.
+Even Tour Guide Kelcie H's homebody pooch, Zoe is keen on spending time at Heritage Park’s chill dog park.
 The dog park features separate sections for large and small dogs, benches, shady areas, water stations and a doggie playground with agility equipment.
 If you prefer to explore the park with your pup on a leash, you’ll enjoy the meandering walking paths, grassy areas shaded by lots of trees, picnic tables, restrooms and you’ll both love the creek running through the park.

 Other spots to check out are Renaissance Park for a short walk, and Play Wash Pint for drinks, self-wash stations and a super social dog park.

 Dogs at Ruby Falls

 While you’re exploring the Ruby Falls Cave, your dog can enjoy outdoor time at the Ruby Falls complimentary kennels.
-The four shaded, covered, open-air kennels are available first-come-first-serve.
+The four shaded, covered, open-air kennels are open seasonally and available first-come-first-serve.
 Bring your dog’s bed, food, water, toys or whatever else your pooch would like to stay comfortable.
-The self-serve kennels are next to the zip line hut.
-If your dog is as an escape artist, bring a kennel lock or place your crate inside the kennel.
+The self-serve kennels are next to the zip line hut and kennel locks are available at Ruby Falls' hospitality desk, If your dog is as an escape artist place your crate inside the kennel.
 Due to health guidelines, only service animals are eligible for consideration to enter the cave with their human parent.

 Before you climb back in your car, take your leashed pup on a hike along the Hardy Guild Trail which intersects Ruby Falls property at several points.
 The trail is jam-packed with natural beauty and fascinating history.
 Bring water for your dog and ask a Ruby Falls team member if you need directions to the trail.
 Depending on which direction you hike from Ruby Falls, you’ll walk under the Incline Railroad, cross several impressive trestle bridges or arrive at historic Cravens House, the location of a famous Civil War battle.

 Have a great time enjoying the dog-friendly things to do in Chattanooga.
 We’ll be waiting to greet you and your pooch at Ruby Falls!